-HOYRA was founded by a group of dedicated parents as a non-profit organization.
-It is incorporated and has a 501 C3 non-profit status.
+HOYRA was founded by a group of dedicated parents as a non-profit organization in 2002/2003 Season.

-The goal of this association is to provide the highest standard of sportsmanship in the competitive events of rodeo, to keep alive the American Western Heritage, and to teach the importance of humane and ethical treatment of animals.
+Over the years the goal of the association has remained the same.
+HOYRA wants to provide the highest standard of sportsmanship in the competitive events of rodeo, to keep alive the American Western Heritage, and to teach the importance of humane and ethical treatment of animals.
 We strive to teach our children the foundation of good horsemanship and to raise

 To provide a truly Family Association, HOYRA offers open events as well for parents and other adults.